codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/view_cells.rst

     <?= view_cell('App\Cells\MyClass::myMethod', ['param1' => 'value1', 'param2' => 'value2']); ?>

 If you do not include the full namespace for the class, it will assume in can be found in the ``App\Cells`` namespace.
-So, the above example would attempt to find the ``MyClass`` class in ``app/Cells/MyClass.php``.
+So, the following example would attempt to find the ``MyClass`` class in ``app/Cells/MyClass.php``.
 If it is not found there, all namespaces will be scanned until it is found, searching within a ``Cells`` subdirectory of each namespace.
 ::

     <?= view_cell('MyClass::myMethod', ['param1' => 'value1', 'param2' => 'value2']); ?>